 Dry shampoos have other benefits, as well.
-Beauty advisor Paula Begoun recommends them for fine, limp, or oily hair, saying they add volume while fighting greasiness.
-Julyne Derrick, the beauty expert at About.com, also recommends them for volumizing fine hair and adds that dry shampoo is "the perfect start to a long-lasting updo."
+Julyne Derrick, the beauty expert at About.com, recommends them for volumizing fine hair and adds that dry shampoo is "the perfect start to a long-lasting updo."

-The one dry shampoo we found that gets consistently positive reviews from both experts and users is Batiste Original Dry Shampoo (Est. $6 for 6.7 oz.).
+The one dry shampoo we found that gets consistently positive reviews from both experts and users is Batiste Original Dry Shampoo (Est. $9 for 6.7 oz.).
 Described in multiple reviews as a "cult favorite," this reasonably priced spray shows up on pretty much every list of the best dry shampoos.
 In blind tests conducted by Good Housekeeping, users found it easy to apply and brush out.
 They also said that, unlike many dry shampoos, Batiste didn't leave any powdery residue on their hair.
-Most users at TotalBeauty.com and Amazon.com agree and add that Batiste does a good job removing oil, leaving hair clean and soft.
+Most users at TotalBeauty.com and Amazon.com, and other sites agree and add that Batiste does a good job removing oil, leaving hair clean and soft.
 Reviewers also find it helpful for adding volume.

-The point Batiste users disagree about most is the scent.
-Most testers at Good Housekeeping and Amazon.com reviewers like it, describing it as fresh, herbal, or citrusy.
+The one factor that does generate some disagreement is the scent.
+Most testers at Good Housekeeping, as well as many Amazon.com reviewers, like it, describing it as fresh, herbal, or citrusy.
 However, a few users describe the smell as unpleasant and chokingly strong.
 Still, at just $6 a bottle, it's not too big a risk to try it and find out whether the smell is to your taste.
 Additionally, Batiste offers a number of other scents in addition to the original scent, including tropical, cherry, fresh, and others, as well as special formulations for blonde, brunette, and dark hair, most of which earn equally positive feedback from reviewers.